conan-io/docs/reference/conanfile/tools/apple.rst

 - *conantoolchain.xcconfig*: aggregates all the *conantoolchain_<config>_<arch>.xcconfig*
   files for the different installed configurations.
-- *conan_global_flags.xcconfig*: this file will only be generated in case any configuration variable related to compiler or linker flags are set.
+- *conan_global_flags.xcconfig*: this file will only be generated in case any configuration variables related to compiler or linker flags are set.
 Check :ref:`the configuration section<xcodetoolchain_conf>` below for more details.